CodeBrew28/now-github-starter/PULL_REQUEST_TEMPLATE.md

 Make sure of these 2 things before making the pull request:

-1. This Pull Request is against your own fork of the project and not the [zeit/now-github-starter](https://github.com/zeit/now-github-starter) repo
+1. This Pull Request is against your own fork of the project and not the [zeit/now-github-starter](https://github.com/zeit/now-github-starter) repository.
 2. Your Pull Request includes a `now.json` file with configuration settings.
 To get started, the file can even just contain `{}` and nothing else.